 Cruise Control: Design, Diagram, And Working Explained

-The Cruise Control is a system capable of automatically maintaining the desired speed (i.e., speed set by the driver) without the need to press the accelerator pedal.
+The Cruise Control is a system capable of automatically maintaining the desired speed (i.e., speed set by the driver) without pressing the accelerator pedal.
 This system is beneficial while driving at a constant speed as it significantly reduces driver fatigue.

 The system uses many components for its operation.
 They are: